 We sell many brand new OEM name brand furnace flame sensors.
-We have seen many furnace flame sensor problems in our 32 year old HVAC business.
+We have seen many furnace flame sensor problems in our 32-year-old HVAC business.
 The furnace flame sensor problem can be an easy fix which could save you lots of money and keep you from spending a cold night in your home.
 If you have a question please email us anytime.
 Our email address is: email@example.com.
 We would love to Help You Out and Have Your Business!
-Below we have page links to various brand name furnace flame sensors.
+Below we have page links to many various brand name furnace flame sensor replacements.
 Please click on the link to see the brand name flame sensors we have for sale.
 We also have a furnace flame sensor troubleshooting section below.

 - Amana Furnace Flame Sensors